Alternative lending for small businesses

 Alternative lending can be a good option for businesses that don’t qualify for a traditional loan or can’t find favorable terms.
 Be aware that it may take longer to assemble your funds if you are getting funding from multiple sources, such as through crowdfunding.

-Alternative lending is technically any type of funding outside of traditional banking institutions.
-This includes online lenders, crowdfunding platforms, direct private loans, and peer-to-business loans.
+Alternative lending is technically any funding outside of traditional banking institutions.
+This includes online lenders, crowdfunding platforms, direct private loans and peer-to-business loans.
 Alternative lenders often offer more flexible terms and may be better for startups, businesses with bad credit and businesses in need of small loans.

-Loans from online lenders are popular.
-So is crowdfunding.
-The global crowdfunding market is expected to grow to $5.5 billion by 2030.
+Loans from online lenders are popular, but so is crowdfunding.
+The global crowdfunding market is expected to grow to more than $28 billion by 2028.
 Crowdfunding allows small businesses to get small investments from individual donors that normally don’t require repayment.

 Alternative lenders offer a range of interest rates.
 They are often competitive with traditional loans and may depend on your credit score.
 However, many direct private lenders will base your interest rate on additional factors, including the perceived potential of your business.